SEPTA Route 66

-SEPTA Route 66 is a trackless trolley route in Northeast Philadelphia, Pennsylvania, United States.
+Route 66 is a trackless trolley route operated by the Southeastern Pennsylvania Transportation Authority in Northeast Philadelphia, Pennsylvania, United States.
 It connects the Market–Frankford Line at the Frankford Transportation Center to Wissinoming, Mayfair, Holmesburg, and Torresdale along Frankford Avenue, which is US 13 and includes the historic, colonial Frankford Avenue Bridge.
+It is one of three surviving routes of the Philadelphia trolley bus system.
+From 1940 to 1968, the route was operated by the Philadelphia Transportation Company (PTC).

+Route description

-The route's eastern terminus is at City Line Loop, located at Frankford Avenue and Knights Road in Morrell Park.
+The route's northern/eastern terminus is at City Line Loop, located at Frankford Avenue and Knights Road in Morrell Park.
 However, some weekday trips are truncated to Gregg Loop, located at Gregg Street and Frankford Avenue.
-Some weekday rush hour service begin/end at Frankford and Cottman Ave in the city's Mayfair neighborhood.
+Some weekday rush hour trips begin/end at Frankford and Cottman Avenue in the city's Mayfair neighborhood.
+The service includes express trips in rush hour, and additional sets of overhead wires to allow express trolley buses to pass 'local' (stopping) trolley buses have been in place for many years.

-The route is operated by trolleybuses, locally called trackless trolleys.
-Buses replaced streetcars (trolley cars) on July 30, 1955 and ran for one month then on September 1, 1955, the new Trackless Trolleys replace the buses.
-The last day of streetcar operation was actually July 30, 1955, but diesel buses were temporarily used for six weeks.